OnlineSolutionsGroupBV/parse_invoices/README.md

 This open-source tool automatically extracts details from **Google PDF invoices** and exports them to **CSV** for easy bookkeeping and accounting.

+The repository demonstrates two complementary approaches:

+- `ai_invoice_extract.py` – parses invoices with OpenAI’s `gpt-4o-mini` using a strict JSON schema.
+- `parse_invoices.py` – a ~10× faster option powered purely by regular expressions.
+It avoids generic AI and extra dependencies, showing that similar tasks can often be solved with straightforward rules.

 ## ✨ Features
 - 🔍 Extracts key fields:
   - Invoice number